paralax/ColossalOpera/hard/chromatic_number.md

 # Input Description

 You'll be given a row with a two integers *n* and *m* on it telling you how many nodes (n) and how many edges (m) to parse.
-Then you'll be given the edges as two integers per line.
+Then you'll be given the edges as two integers per line telling you which nodes are connected.
+These graphs are *undirected*, meaning the two edges have no directionality.
 Example:

     10 15
     0 1